 Customer health can be a difficult — but important — metric to track, and it, of course, differs according to the product delivered.
 But at its basic level, it demands examining the frequency of use mapped to feature usage.
 Information on feature usage that can be broken down by targeted parameters gives us a strong foundation to communicate with customers about their needs and determine what defines a satisfied customer.
 One of the most innovative ways customer success managers do this is with targeted, in-application messaging.
 Customers that map to different usage profiles can be messaged with the same question — “How would you rate your level of satisfaction with the software?” — with the results being used to determine the characteristics of those who are highly satisfied, those who are not, and the many who fall somewhere in between.
 That information can help determine levels of satisfaction and the appropriate actions to take to boost engagement with each cohort.

 Regular communications and engagement with customers is central to success.
-By tuning into usage analytics, you can have data-driven, informed conversations that yield better customer relationships.
+By tuning into product usage analytics, you can have data-driven, informed conversations that yield better customer relationships.